Gothic War (535–554): Reigns of Ildibad and Eraric

-Belisarius' departure left most of Italy in Roman hands, but north of the Po, Pavia (which became the new capital of the Ostrogothic Kingdom) and Verona remained unconquered.
-Soon after Belisarius' breach of faith towards them became apparent, the Goths, at the suggestion of Uraias, chose Ildibad as their new king and he re-established Gothic control over Venetia and Liguria.
+Belisarius' departure left most of Italy in Byzantine hands, but north of the Po, Pavia (which became the new capital of the Gothic Kingdom) and Verona remained unconquered.
+Soon after Belisarius' breach of faith towards them became apparent, the Goths, at the suggestion of Uraias, chose Ildibad as their new king, and he re-established Gothic control over Venetia and Liguria.
 Justinian failed to appoint an Italian commander-in-chief.
-The Roman armies neglected military discipline and committed acts of plunder.
-The new imperial bureaucracy made itself immediately unpopular with its oppressive fiscal demands.
-Ildibad defeated the Roman general Vitalius at Treviso but after having Uraias murdered because of a quarrel between their wives, he was assassinated in May 541 in retribution.
+As a result, the commanders neglected military discipline and committed acts of plunder.
+The new imperial bureaucracy made itself unpopular with its fiscal demands.

+Ildibad defeated the Byzantine general Vitalius at Treviso, but after having Uraias murdered over a quarrel between their wives, he was assassinated in May 541 in retribution.
 The Rugians, remnants of Odoacer's army who had remained in Italy and sided with the Goths, proclaimed one of their own, Eraric, as the new king, which was unexpectedly assented to by the Goths.
-Eraric persuaded the Goths to start negotiations with Justinian, secretly intending to hand over his realm to the empire.
+Eraric persuaded the Goths to start negotiations with Justinian, secretly intending to hand over the realm to the empire.
 The Goths perceived his inactivity for what it was and turned to Ildibad's nephew, Totila (or Baduila), and offered to make him king.
-Totila had already opened negotiations with the Byzantines but when he was contacted by the conspirators, he assented.
-In the early autumn of 541 Eraric was murdered and Totila proclaimed king.
+Totila had already opened negotiations with the Byzantines, but when he was contacted by the conspirators, he assented.
+In the early autumn of 541, Eraric was murdered, and Totila was proclaimed king.